LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 :type:`locale` objects to output dates in these standard formats.

 .. type:: locale
-.. method:: locale(language::string, country::string =?, variant::string =?)
+.. method:: locale(language::string, country::string= ?, variant::string= ?)

    Creates a :type:`locale` object which may be used to format the output of various data in the manner specified by the locale.